Linus Yale Jr.: Death and legacy

 On a business trip to New York City in 1868, the same year that the Yale Manufacturing Company was founded, Yale died suddenly of a heart attack while negotiating to have his locks installed in a skyscraper, the Equitable Building.
 By that time, his locks were already selling well, and under Towne's management Yale Locks became the premier manufacturer of locks in the United States.

-Yale's Locks still play a major part in today's security systems.
+Yale's locks still play a major part in today's security systems.
 In his later years, Yale perfected the mechanism known as the "clock lock" and invented the double lock, which placed two locks within one case to be operated by the same or different combinations.
 His improvements in locks and boxes for the post-offices are of recognized utility and worldwide adoption.
-The commonly used combination locks omnipresent today also owe their dues to Linus Yale Jr.
+The commonly used combination locks omnipresent today also owe their existence to Linus Yale Jr.

 Following his death, his son John B. Yale joined Henry R. Towne, became Treasurer, and helped grow the enterprise into a global giant manufacturing business, employing 12 000 people with customers in 125 countries.

 In 2006 Yale was inducted into the National Inventors Hall of Fame.